GanaganiHarika/Codsoft-tasks/README.md

 ## Inspiration

 The coding approaches and solutions presented here have been inspired by various sources in the software development community.
-We acknowledge and thank these sources for their valuable contributions to our learning and project development.
+I acknowledge and thank these sources for their valuable contributions to my learning and project development.

 ## Contributing

-Contributions are not accepted in this repository as it is used solely for documenting internship tasks completed by CodSoft interns.
+Contributions are not accepted in this repository as it is used solely for documenting internship tasks completed for CodSoft internship.